anbox-cloud/discourse-docs/howto/stream/oob-data.md

 <a name="oob-v1"></a>
 ## Version 1

+[note type="caution" status="Warning"]
+The support for version 1 of the out-of-band data exchange between an Android application and a WebRTC client has been removed in the Anbox Cloud 1.16 release.
+[/note]

 The following instructions will walk you through how to send a message from an Android application running in a container to the client application developed with the Anbox Streaming